-Positive feedback – Just like it says on the packet, positive feedback is a ‘pat on the back’ for a job well done.
+How to give positive feedback – Just like it says on the packet, positive feedback is a ‘pat on the back’ for a job well done.
 It could be in relation to a successful event or task, or for an attitude, such as their reliability or resilience in the face of ongoing challenges.

-Constructive feedback – When things haven’t gone to plan, it’s time to give some constructive feedback so your team member can understand why they weren’t up to scratch and what’s required next time.
+How to provide constructive feedback – When things haven’t gone to plan, it’s time to give some constructive feedback so your team member can understand why they weren’t up to scratch and what’s required next time.
 The key is to provide specific, non-judgmental feedback around the issue so they’ll take responsibility for improving.

 Tips to giving effective feedback

 Here are some pointers to how to give feedback.

 Vague feedback typically has little or no effect.
 Tailor your message to the individual and the situation.
 Focus on facts like the action, the impact of that action and the desired behavior, rather than the person.

 The best time to give feedback is when the context is still fresh in everyone’s mind.
 Don’t leave it too long or the effect will be diminished.

 >> Keep it up